oie-mines-paristech/RTE_scenarios/README.md

 * hydrogen
 * other liquid and gaseous fuels

-It is meant to be used in `premise` in addition to a global IAM scenario, to provide refined projections at the country level.
+It is meant to be used in [`premise`](https://github.com/polca/premise), optionally in addition to a global IAM scenario, to provide refined projections at the country level.

-This data package contains all the files necessary for `premise` to implement this scenario and create market-specific composition for electricity (including imports from neighboring countries), liquid and gaseous fuels (including hydrogen).
+This data package contains all the files necessary for `premise` to implement this scenario and create market-specific composition for electricity (including imports from neighboring countries), liquid and gaseous fuels (including hydrogen) in the LCA database ecoinvent.

 The data relating to the annual production volumes of different energy carriers (e.g. electricity, hydrogen) for each Energy Futures 2050 scenario (18 in number) have been formatted and organised in a data package  defined by the Frictionless standards (Walsh and Pollock, 2022).
-This data package is read and interpreted by premise.
+This data package is read and interpreted by `premise`.
 We therefore store a number of scenarios in a single data package.

-This is made up of four elements:
+This datapackage contains four files necessary to the scenarios implementation into the ecoinvent LCA database:

 * A datapackage.json file, which provides the metadata for the data package (e.g. authors, scenario descriptions, list and locations of resources, etc.).
 * A config.yaml file which provides the correspondence between the scenario variables and the LCA datasets in the ecoinvent DB, as well as the "LCA datasets to be created" as they are not available in the ecoinvent DB.